 LXP Industrial Trust to Report Fourth Quarter 2022 Results and Host Conference Call February 16, 2023

-/EIN News/ -- NEW YORK, Jan.
-20, 2023 (GLOBE NEWSWIRE) -- LXP Industrial Trust (NYSE:LXP) (“LXP”), a real estate investment trust (REIT) focused on single-tenant warehouse and distribution real estate investments, today announced it will release its fourth quarter 2022 financial results the morning of Thursday, February 16, 2023.
+NEW YORK, Jan.
+20, 2023 (GLOBE NEWSWIRE) -- LXP Industrial Trust LXP ("LXP"), a real estate investment trust (REIT) focused on single-tenant warehouse and distribution real estate investments, today announced it will release its fourth quarter 2022 financial results the morning of Thursday, February 16, 2023.
 LXP will host its conference call and webcast that same day at 8:30 a.m., Eastern Time to discuss these results.
 Participants may access the call and webcast by the following:

 Conference Call: (888) 660-6144 or (929) 203-0865